Pay Gap Report 2024

 Social housing tenants are disproportionately likely to be from black and minority ethnic backgrounds.
 44% of Black African households and 40% of Black Caribbean households are social renters, compared to 16% of White British households.

 It is important to have colleagues that reflect local communities, understand some of the issues they face and are empathetic to their needs.
-This often is the case at frontline levels, but the further up the organisation you go, the less diverse it can become .
+This is often the case at frontline levels, but the further up the organisation you go, the less diverse it can become.
 Leadership in housing is generally white; the Cabe Report in 2018 said that of 330 senior executive positions in housing, only 15 were filled by ethnically diverse leaders, and three-quarters of housing providers had exclusively white leaderships teams.
 This means that decisions that affect tenants are taken by people from a white background and culture.

 Black and minority ethnic tenants are more often located in inner-city properties where stock may be poorer quality and harder to repair and retrofit, and where there are fewer green areas.
-This can lead to overcrowding which can, in turn, have negative health impacts for tenants .
+This can lead to overcrowding which can, in turn, have negative health impacts for tenants.
 Diversifying leadership and management may help to reduce this inequality.

 Great Places is part of BOOST, a Greater Manchester Housing Provider initiative to understand and remove the barriers so that ethnically diverse talent can emerge and thrive in the sector.
 As part of this programme we have: